TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Shop safe!
 Masks are required for anyone entering the store.
 Details
 EXTRA 30% OFF $75+ with code: STYLE21 Details
 EXTRA 25% OFF under $75 with code: STYLE21 Details
-Free Shipping Over $49  DetailsBedding Flash Sale EXTRA 35% OFF w/ code: FRESH28 Details
+UP TO 60% OFF Site-wide savings galore!
+Shop All
-Shop safe!
+Free Shipping Over $49  DetailsShop safe!
 Masks are required for anyone entering the store.
 Details
 EXTRA 30% OFF $75+ with code: STYLE21 Details

 Enable Accessibility